Text Alternative for How American Cancer Society Research Funding Works

 Except for in certain instances, we do not solicit applications for research projects about specific cancer types or topics.
 Researchers can submit proposals for any type of cancer research project including quality of life, cancer control, and patient support and survivorship.
 The bottom line is we fund the best ideas — across all aspects of cancer research — based upon the applications we receive.

-But, we do get more applications in certain areas.
+But we do get more applications in certain areas.

 Because we allow researchers to submit proposals of their choosing, the number of applications we get for each cancer type is largely reflective of the number of researchers who are working in that area.
-And, certain areas of cancer research draw more researchers than others.
+Certain areas of cancer research draw more researchers than others.
 This can be because researchers perceive that there are more resources, or exciting new breakthroughs happening in a particular area that would provide them with greater opportunities to have an impact.

 We ensure research dollars go to the best science.